Unified Offloading Decision Making and Resource Allocation in ME-RAN: Simulation

 \subsection{Results and Insights}

-In Fig. \ref{EEb} - Fig. \ref{UBb}, $F^C=20$ is set, while in Fig. \ref{EEc} - Fig. \ref{UBc}, $F^B=9*10^6$ cycles/s is assumed.
+In Fig. \ref{EEb} - Fig. \ref{UBb}, $F^C=20$ is set, while in Fig. \ref{EEc} - Fig. \ref{UBc}, $F^B=9 \times 10^6$ cycles/s is assumed.

-Fig. \ref{EEb} shows the sum power consumption of all the UEs versus capacity of BBU pool, i.e., $F^B$.
-One can see that with the increase of the BBU capacity, sum power consumption is decreased.
-This is because as BBU capacity improves, more UEs can be allowed to offloading, which leads to more UEs benefiting from cloud and saving their power.
-After the capacity of BBU pool reaches $8*10^6 $ cycles/s, the power consumption keeps unchanged, as all the UEs required offloading are accepted.
-One can also see that ES can achieves the smallest sum power consumption, but as we mentioned before with prohibitive complexity.
-However, the performance of our proposed CAR, CAR-D and CAR-P are all every close to ES algorithm, especially with the increase of the BBU pool capacity.
+Fig. \ref{EEb} shows the sum energy consumption of all the UEs versus capacity of BBU pool, i.e., $F^B$.
+One can see that with the increase of the BBU capacity, sum energy consumption is decreased.
+This is because as BBU capacity improves, more UEs can be allowed to offloading, which leads to more UEs benefiting from cloud and saving their energy.
+After the capacity of BBU pool reaches $8\times 10^6 $ cycles/s, the energy consumption keeps unchanged, as all the UEs required offloading are accepted.
+One can also see that ES achieves the smallest sum energy consumption, but as we mentioned before with prohibitive complexity.
+However, the performance of our proposed CAR, CAR-D and CAR-E are all every close to ES algorithm, especially with the increase of the BBU pool capacity.
 CAR can achieve the second best performance for the most of the examined values, with the help of 'while loop', as shown before.
 This operation will gradually remove the UE with the largest gap to its desired transmitting data rate from the offloading set.
-Also, one sees that CAR-P achieves better performance than CAR-D for most of checked values.
-This is because CAR-P accepts UE with largest saving power first, whereas CAR-D accepts UE with smallest required data rate first.
-Thus, the operation of CAR-P normally achieves less sum power consumption, while CAR-D can accept more offloading UEs.